-Undocumented Absences: Parent notes or notification for absences such as; illness, vacation, personal reasons, etc. will be considered an undocumented absence.
+Undocumented Absences: Parent notes or notification for absences such as; illness, vacation, personal reasons, etc. will be classified as an excused undocumented absence.
 (See policy above)

-The Principal is responsible for the interpretation of documented versus undocumented absences.
+\The Principal is responsible for the interpretation of documented versus undocumented absences.

 Student Absences Notification: Parents are requested to notify the school's office (487-3414) by 9:00 a.m. when students are not going to be in school.
 The school will attempt to call if notification is not received.